Exhibitor Rules & Regulations

 Payment and Refunds

-Assignment of Exhibit Space is contingent upon WEF’s acceptance of this Application and License and its receipt of payment from Exhibitor in accordance with the payment schedule set forth below.
+Assignment of Exhibit Space is contingent upon the Water Environment Federation’s acceptance of this Application and License and its receipt of payment from Exhibitor in accordance with the payment schedule set forth below.

 Advance Sales